>> Monday

 17:00 - 17:20

-Good practice recommendations on fertility preservation in child and adolescent males receiving gonadotoxic therapies
+ESHRE good practice recommendations on fertility preservation involving testicular tissue cryopreservation in children receiving gonadotoxic therapies

 Rod Mitchell, United Kingdom